leofavre/canivete/docs/index.md

 Note that reducing arrays with non-numeric values using `toAverage()` can lead to unexpected results.
-Also, note that parentheses can be ommited.
+Also, note that the parentheses can be ommited.

 #### Return